Long Island: 18th century

 Following the European colonization of the Americas that included Long Island, the Algonquian peoples found themselves increasingly marginalized, their ancient hunting grounds cleared for agriculture, and their economic systems integrated into the European market, particularly through their labor and the dwindling fur and wampum trades.
 By the 18th century, most native lands had been seized, leaving only small parcels, and many Indigenous people were relegated to roles as domestics, laborers, guides, and seamen.
+The European colonists also brought slavery to Long Island.
+By the 1730s, the area had more enslaved people than any other rural or urban area in the northern colonies.
+The Census of slaves, conducted in the Province of New York in 1755, lists numerous enslaved individuals throughout Long Island's landholdings, communities, and individual households.

 William Floyd was born on Long Island on December 17, 1734.
 In 1654, his family emigrated to North America.
 By the time of Floyd's birth, the family was established and wealthy.
 He was a member of the Suffolk County Militia in the beginning of the American Revolution, and rose to the rank of Major General.
 In 1774, he was chosen as a representative from New York to the First Continental Congress.
 After the battle of Long Island, his estate was confiscated by the British army and was used as a cavalry base.
 In 1789, Floyd was elected to the U.S. House of Representatives, where he served until 1791.
 Francis Lewis from Brookhaven on Long Island, another signer of the Declaration of Independence, had his home destroyed and his wife Elizabeth arrested by the British after the battle of Long Island.
 George Washington managed her release by having the wives of two wealthy Loyalists from Philadelphia arrested, and then exchanging the two for Mrs. Lewis.